sofwerx/swx-devops/README.md

 The biggest challenge managing Vagrant persistence will be syncing or sharing a folder between your host and the virtual machine.
 This differs based on the virtual machine engine you use with Vagrant (VirtualBox, VMWare Workstation, VMWare Fusion, Parallels, xhyve, etc).

-While you _can_ use the default `~/.gnupg` config folder, I strongly suggest creating a `secrets/gnupg` directory to keep your keychain local to this repo directory:
+While you _can_ use the default `~/.gnupg` config folder, it is recommended to create a `secrets/gnupg` directory to keep your keychain local to this repo directory:

     mkdir -p secrets/gnupg

-Now run the `shell.bash` to enter the environment:
+Then run the `shell.bash` to enter the environment:

     ./shell.bash

 This will prepare your gnupg keychain and environment.

+Verify the correct version of gpg was installed:

+    `gpg --version`

+The version should be 2.0, nothing higher.

-After installing gnupg 2.0, you will want to generate a private/public keypair:
+After installing gnupg 2.0, generate a private/public keypair:

-    gpg --gen-key
+    `gpg --gen-key`

-When prompted for 2048 bits, it's a good idea to use 4096 instead.
+ - While the prompt is for 2048 bits, use 4096 instead.
-If your `gpg` does not prompt you for the number of bits, you're probably using a gnupg newer than 2.0 which will not work with trousseau.
+   -  If your `gpg` does not prompt you for the number of bits, then you're using a gnupg newer than 2.0 which will not work with trousseau.

 After doing this, please export your public key into this repo under the `gpg/` folder with a Github Pull-Request so that everyone has access to it.